HimanshuBajpai869/papermadeeasy/README.md

-# Blog articles where the papers are explained
+# Blog articles where the papers are discussed in the blogs

 ---------
 Databases